East Texas A&M is a JED Campus!

 • Adopted an ongoing survey protocol to measure student well-being to allow for necessary service offering adjustments

-The A&M-Commerce JED Campus Journey
+The East Texas A&M JED Campus Journey

 Spring